microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 If you forget to call a stream's `Dispose` method, this could cause a memory leak.
 To help you prevent this, each stream has a finalizer that will be called by the CLR once there are no more references to the stream.
 This finalizer will raise an event or log a message about the leaked stream.

+Note that for performance reasons, the buffers are not ever pre-initialized or zeroed-out.
+It is your responsibility to ensure their contents are valid and safe to use buffer recycling.

 ## Usage

 You can jump right in with no fuss by just doing a simple replacement of `MemoryStream` with something like this: